Who is the Federal Network Agency?

 With the revision of the Energy Industry Act in 2005, which also included Europe's Acceleration Directive for electricity and gas and more competition in the energy market, the BNetzA was given extensive powers for the electricity and gas markets in Germany and thus vis-à-vis the energy industry.
 Since then, it has also been involved in regulating and monitoring the energy sector in Germany.
 In the area of electricity supply, the Federal Network Agency has the following tasks:

-- Grid charges: The Federal Network Agency sets the level of grid charges levied by electricity suppliers for transporting electricity along transmission and distribution grids.
+-Grid fees: The Federal Network Agency determines the level of grid fees charged by electricity suppliers for the transportation of electricity along the transmission and distribution grids.

-- Grid security: The Federal Network Agency ensures a secure and reliable power supply and monitors compliance with security standards.
+-Grid security: The Federal Network Agency ensures a secure and reliable electricity supply and monitors compliance with safety standards.

-- Grid capacity: The Federal Network Agency ensures that the power grid has sufficient capacity and plans to expand the grids when necessary.
+-Grid capacities: The Federal Network Agency ensures that the electricity grid has sufficient capacity and plans the expansion of the grids when necessary.

-- Grid expansion: The Federal Network Agency plans and coordinates the expansion of the electricity grid and promotes grid modernization.
+-Grid expansion: The Federal Network Agency plans and coordinates the expansion of the electricity grid and promotes the modernization of the grids.